 When dealing with a car accident, you’re often dealing with the other driver’s auto insurance and your own carrier as well.
 This means that the value you can collect for damages is typically limited to the coverages of the at-fault driver and your own policies.
 With a truck accident, you’re often dealing with the insurance companies of multiple parties.
 Further, these are typical high limit commercial insurance policies.
 Usually, this means you can often get more of the compensation you need to recover in higher value injury cases.

 And finally, as noted above, truck accidents often result in more serious injuries in comparison to car accidents.
-This means a longer recovery time, more potential complications, more pain and suffering, and higher medical bills.
+This means a longer recovery time, more potential complications, more pain and suffering, longer periods away from work, and higher medical bills.

 Determining Truck Accident Liability